computationalmystic/sengfs19-group12/sprint-2/README.md

 **Goals For Sprint 2**
  - Integrate New Firebase Server
  - Connect API Calls (to retrieve the data)

  - Implement at least one call.

 **Intended Design**

 **Future Goals**
+ - Search Usernames for "dog", "cat", or "bird"